Chain-of-Thought Reasoning is a Policy Improvement Operator: Approach

 \subsection{Reasoning as A Policy Improvement Operator}

+The concept of a policy improvement operator plays a central role in reinforcement learning.
+In reinforcement learning, a policy is the strategy by which an agent chooses its actions, given the current state of the world.
+A policy improvement operator is a function that takes in an arbitrary policy and returns an improved policy, which is closer to the optimal policy, with respect to a given reward function.
+Many reinforcement learning algorithms, such as Q-learning or policy gradients, are built around a policy improvement operator.
+A crucial property of a policy improvement operator is that it can be used repeatedly —— if one continually applies a policy improvement operator to a policy, it will eventually converge to the environment's optimal policy.

+In AlphaZero, Monte-Carlo Tree Search (MCTS) served as the policy improvement operator.
+Nevertheless, two-player zero-sum games are relatively simple, well-defined environments.
 In this paper, we explore the hypothesis that \emph{reasoning can serve as a policy improvement operator}, analogous to how MCTS functions in AlphaZero, but for a broader range of environments.
-To complete the analogy, we consider the language model's conditional distribution over next token as the ``policy," the previous context as the ``environment,'' and reasoning as the ``policy improvement'' operator.
-The goal is for each version of the model to generate the data upon which the next iteration of the model is trained using the policy improvement operator.
-This form of self-training is highly similar to the popular methods based on reinforcement learning from human feedback (RLHF) \citep{christiano2023deep, ouyang2022training, ziegler2020finetuning}, with one major exception: after an initial fine-tuning stage, all reward signal is provided by the model itself, without any external or human input.
+To complete the analogy, we consider the language model's conditional distribution over next token as the ``policy," the previous context as the ``environment.''
+The goal is for each version of the model to generate the data upon which the next version of the model is trained using the policy improvement operator (reasoning).

-While large language models have not yet been shown to possess a complete control of general reasoning skills, \citet{wei2022chainofthought} showed that asking models to think through a problem step-by-step can often result in substantial improvements in the model's overall capabilities.
-This was dubbed chain-of-thought reasoning.
+While large language models have not yet been shown to possess a complete control of general reasoning skills, \citet{wei2022chainofthought} showed that a method called ``chain-of-thought reasoning'' could generate substantial performance improvements merely by asking models to think through a problem step-by-step.
 In particular, \citet{wei2022chainofthought} noticed that often a model \emph{unable to solve a problem} without using reasoning was able to come up with the correct answer if allowed to reason through the problem step-by step.
-One way to view chain-of-thought reasoning is the model spending computational resources at inference time to augment its own abilities.
+One perspective on chain-of-thought reasoning is that the model is spending computational resources at inference time to augment its own abilities.
 This is similar to how AlphaZero spends compute to perform MCTS and augment its own game playing abilities.
 Given that chain-of-thought reasoning can allow models to solve problems that they otherwise could not, it is natural to ask whether repeated application of this method might allow models to self-improve far beyond their original capabilities.